-Next, in De Coster, et al. v.
-Amazon.com, Keller Postman represents a similar class of individuals, all of whom made retail purchases directly from, Amazon itself.
+Next, in Frame Wilson, et al. v.
+Amazon.com, Keller Postman represents a class of individuals, all of whom made retail purchases from third party sellers on eBay and Walmart at supracompetitive prices because of the Amazon’s pricing policies.

 Meet the attorneys leading the Amazon litigation.